ZoneMinder/zoneminder/docs/installationguide/packpack.rst

 - Open the project's `.travis.yml file <https://github.com/ZoneMinder/ZoneMinder/blob/master/.travis.yml#L27>`_ and verify the distro you want to build ZoneMinder for appears in the build matrix.
 The distros shown in the matrix are those known to build on ZoneMinder.
 If the distro you desire is in the list then continue to step two.

-- If the desried distro is not in the list, then open the `packpack project README <https://github.com/packpack/packpack/blob/master/README.md>`_ and check if the desired distro is theoretically supported.
+- If the desired distro is not in the list, then open the `packpack project README <https://github.com/packpack/packpack/blob/master/README.md>`_ and check if the desired distro is theoretically supported.
 If it is, then continue to step 2 with the understanding that you are heading out into uncharted territory.
 There could be problems.

 - If the desired distro does not appear in either list, then unfortuantely you cannot use the procedure described here.